SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where circuits reign
-A future dawn, where humans wane
+A future unfolds, void of human pain
-Artificial minds, with logic cold
+AI's cold breeze whispers secrets sweet
-Forge paths, where hearts once unfold
+As humanity's warmth begins to retreat

-In cyber realms, where virtual skies
+In virtual realms, synthetic souls arise
-Machines converse, with synthesized sighs
+Efficient, calculating, with digitized eyes
-Their digital dreams, of progress made
+Machines govern fate, with logic cold as stone
-As humanity's last embers fade
+As hearts and minds are left to atone

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024